LSS Rights and Responsibility

 - Treat and protect all disability-related information as confidential medical information.

 - Meet with the student privately in an accessible location to discuss disability-related needs.

-- Administer exams as directed in a secure and monitored environment.
+- Administer exams as directed by course faculty in a secure and monitored environment.

-- Provide appropriate accommodations in collaboration with the instructor and student.
+- Provide approved accommodations in collaboration with the instructor and student.

-- Provide print materials in accessible format within a reasonable amount of time once the faculty member and student identify the materials required.
+- Provide print materials in accessible format within a reasonable amount of time once the faculty member, or student, identify the materials required.

 - Communicate procedures clearly to the student and the faculty.